 Capitalization of Costs - We capitalize the acquisition of land, the construction of buildings and other specifically identifiable development costs incurred by recording them into properties in development in our accompanying Consolidated Balance Sheets and account for them in accordance with SFAS No. 67, "Accounting for Costs and Initial Rental Operations of Real Estate Projects" ("Statement 67") and EITF 97-11, "Accounting for Internal Costs Relating to Real Estate Property Acquisitions" ("EITF 97-11").
 In summary, Statement 67 establishes that a rental project changes from non-operating to operating when it is substantially completed and held available for occupancy.
 At that time, costs should no longer be capitalized.
 Other development costs include pre-development costs essential to the development of the property, as well as, interest, real estate taxes, and direct employee costs incurred during the development period.
-Predevelopment costs are incurred prior to land acquisition during the due diligence phase and include contract deposits, legal, engineering and other professional fees related to evaluating the feasibility of developing a shopping center.
-At March 31, 2009, we had \$7.2 million of capitalized pre-development costs of which \$1.0 million represented refundable contract deposits.
+Pre-development costs are incurred prior to land acquisition during the due diligence phase and include contract deposits, legal, engineering and other professional fees related to evaluating the feasibility of developing a shopping center.
+At June 30, 2009, we had \$7.2 million of capitalized predevelopment costs of which \$1.0 million represented refundable contract deposits.
 If we determine that the development of a specific project undergoing due diligence is no longer probable, we immediately expense all related capitalized pre-development costs not considered recoverable.
-During the three months ended March 31, 2009 and 2008, we expensed pre-development costs of approximately \$150,000 and \$374,000, respectively, recorded in other expenses in the accompanying Consolidated Statements of Operations.
+During the six months ended June 30, 2009 and 2008, we expensed pre-development costs of approximately \$298,000 and \$759,000, respectively, recorded in other expenses in the accompanying Consolidated Statements of Operations.
 In accordance with SFAS No. 34, "Capitalization of Interest Cost" ("Statement 34"), interest costs are capitalized into each development project based on applying our weighted average borrowing rate to that portion of the actual development costs expended.
-We cease interest cost capitalize interest on the project beyond 12 months after substantial completion of the building shell.
-During the three months ended March 31, 2009 and 2008, we capitalized interest of \$6.4 million and \$9.4 million, respectively, on our development projects.
-We have a large staff of employees (the "Investment Group") who support our development program.
-All direct internal costs attributable to these development activity occurring.
-As a result of the current economic downturn, development activity slowed during 2009 resulting in a reduction in capitalized costs which increased general and administrative expenses.
-Also, if accounting standards issued in the future were to limit the amount of internal costs that may be capitalized we could incre a significant increase in our operating expenses and a reduction in net income.
+We cease interest cost capitalization when the property is no longer being developed or is available for occupancy upon substantial completion of tenant improvements, but in no event would we capitalize interest on the project beyond 12 months after substantial completion of the building shell.
+During the six months ended June 30, 2009 and 2008, we capitalized interest of \$11.9 million and \$18.8 million, respectively, on our development projects.
+We have a staff of employees (the "Investment Group") who support our development program.
+All direct internal costs attributable to these development activities are capitalized as part of each development project.
+During the six months ended June 30, 2009 and 2008, we capitalized \$5.4 million and \$20.4 million, respectively, of direct costs incurred by the Investment Group.
+The capitalization of costs is directly related to the actual level of development activity occurring.
+As a result of the current economic downturn, development activity slowed significantly during 2009 resulting in a reduction in capitalized costs which increased general and administrative expenses.
+Also, if accounting standards issued in the future were to limit the amount of internal costs that may be capitalized we could incur additional increases in general and administrative expenses which would further reduce net income.